Mestway/falx-artifact/README.md

 # falx-artifact

 The artifact for Falx visualization synthesizer.
-Downlaod and click index.html to view instructions for
+Downlaod and click index.html to view instructions on how to use the artifact.